The Sunday Times, London“A star in the making…exquisitely artful…”

 Washington Times“It’s Mr. Phan’s voice that puts him in another league, however.
 Trim and slight of build, he possesses a commanding, yet subtly resourceful instrument.
 To see this level of mastery in a young singer, particularly in the famous aria “Una furtiva lagrima” (“a furtive tear”) is to expect great things of his future.”

-Sought after as a curator and programmer, in addition to his work as artistic director of CAIC, Phan is the host and creator of BACH 52, a web series examining the music of Johann Sebastian Bach.
+Sought after as a curator and programmer, in addition to his work as artistic director of Art Song Chicago, Phan is the host and creator of BACH 52, a web series examining the music of Johann Sebastian Bach.
 He has created programs for broadcast on WFMT and WQXR and has also served as guest curator for projects with the Philadelphia Chamber Music Society, Bravo!
-Vail Music Festival, San Francisco Opera Center, Merola Opera, Laguna Beach Music Festival, Apollo’s Fire, and San Francisco Performances, where he served as the vocal artist-in-residence from 2014-2018.
-In the 2023-24 season, he served as an Artist-in-Residence at New York’s Kaufman Music Center.
+Vail Music Festival, San Francisco Opera Center, and San Francisco Performances, where he served as the vocal artist-in-residence from 2014-2018.
 Praised by the Chicago Classical Review as “the kind of thoughtful, intelligent programming that should be a model,” Phan’s programs often examine themes of identity, highlight unfairly underrepresented voices from history, and strive to underline the relevance of music from all periods to the currents of the present day.